neue-dev/polytex/README.md

 **TODO:**

-* Add a warmup script that loads are the latex dependencies needed... (use the preamble for PhO^2)
+* Add a warmup script that loads all the latex dependencies needed... (use the preamble for PhO^2)
 * Add a graphical way to compile and do other stuff
+* Manage dependencies properly, and fix the DOM + Palette libraries (make them standalones)
+* Implement server-side synchronization using diff-match-patch